geomstats/geomstats/docs/contributing/index.rst

 #.
 Using your browser, go to `github.com <https://github.com>`_ and create an account if you don't have one.
 #.
 While there, navigate to the `geomstats repository <https://github.com/geomstats/geomstats>`_.

 #. | Fork the repository, obtaining your own copy.
-You can do this  using a button at the top right corner on github, under your username:
+You can do this  using a button at the top right corner on github,
+under your username.
+The following link will become available then:

     .. code-block:: bash